Musical film: 21st-century musicals or New Age

-Disney also returned to musicals with Enchanted, The Princess and the Frog, Tangled, Winnie the Pooh, The Muppets, Frozen, Muppets Most Wanted, Into the Woods, Moana, Mary Poppins Returns, Frozen II, and Encanto.
+Disney also returned to musicals with High School Musical, Enchanted, The Princess and the Frog, Tangled, Winnie the Pooh, The Muppets, Frozen, Muppets Most Wanted, Into the Woods, Moana, Mary Poppins Returns, Frozen 2, Stargirl, Encanto, Better Nate Than Ever, Hollywood Stargirl, Disenchanted, Wish, Moana 2 and Mufasa: The Lion King.
 Following a string of successes with live action fantasy adaptations of several of their animated features, Disney produced a live action version of Beauty and the Beast, the first of this live action fantasy adaptation pack to be an all-out musical, and features new songs as well as new lyrics to both the Gaston number and the reprise of the title song.
+Bill Condon, who directed Dreamgirls, directed Beauty and the Beast.
 The second film of this live action fantasy adaptation pack to be an all-out musical was Aladdin and features new songs.
 The third film of this live action fantasy adaptation pack to be an all-out musical was The Lion King and features new songs.
-Pixar also produced Coco, the very first computer-animated musical film by the company.
-Other animated musical films include Rio, Rio 2, The Book of Life, Trolls, Sing, Smallfoot, UglyDolls, Trolls World Tour, and Sing 2.
+The fourth film of this live action fantasy adaptation pack to be an all-out musical was The Little Mermaid and features new songs with lyrics by Lin-Manuel Miranda, replacing Ashman.
+Pixar also produced Coco, the first computer-animated musical film by the company.
+Other animated musical films include Happy Feet, Rio, Happy Feet Two, Dr. Seuss' The Lorax, Rio 2, The Book of Life, Trolls, Sing, My Little Pony: The Movie, Smallfoot, UglyDolls, Trolls World Tour, Over the Moon, Vivo, Sing 2, The Bob's Burgers Movie, Under the Boardwalk, Trolls Band Together, Leo, Thelma the Unicorn, Spellbound, KPop Demon Hunters, Smurfs and The Twits.